Wedding planning guides.

 For the guests, pass along.

-Written to be forwarded to your invitees — practical, warm, and short enough to read at the gate.
+Written to be forwarded to your invitees, practical, warm, and short enough to read at the gate.

 Read these first, if you’re new.

-A starter’s triptych — the three pieces that answer most of the questions we hear in the first planning call.
+A starter’s triptych, the three pieces that answer most of the questions we hear in the first planning call.

 How to choose a destination wedding location.

-Budget, line by line.
+Destination wedding budget breakdown, line by line.

-from the atelier.
+from the Aisle.

 A short note when a destination goes live, prices shift, or the paperwork changes.
 We don’t write it unless we’ve something to say.